leusonmario/TravisAnalysis/README.md

 </table>
   </li>
   <li>
   On the <i>projectsList</i> file, inform the projects that you want to analysis.
-These projects will be downloaded and saved temporally for the analysis execution.
+These projects will be downloaded and saved temporarily for the analysis execution.
 Each line of the file represents a project that is formed by:
     <ul>
     <li>
       The owner of the project, for example "jpds", and